unovue/radix-vue/docs/content/components/accordion.md

 ### Root

-Contains all the parts of an accordion.
+Contains all the parts of an Accordion
 <!---->
 <PropsTable :data="[{
       name: 'asChild',